DivyaKumarBaid/Learning_React/Readme.md

    )
    }

-5. What data type is `props` when the component receives it?
+5. What data type are `props` when the component receives them?
    An object!

 ### Using array.map

-For every element in an array , array.map calls a function and concatenate the return value as an array eg
+For every element in an array, array.map calls a function and concatenates the returned values for each element in the array as an array.
+In simpler terms array.map loops through the entire array and return a new copied array and in the process of doing so allows the user to make some changes according to an element in that newly created array. eg

 ```JavaScript